36th Bangladesh National Film Awards: Special awards

-Jury Board
+Jury board

-The government had constituted a 13-member jury board with an additional secretary of the ministry of information as president and vice-chairman of Bangladesh Film Censor Board (BFSB) as member secretary for awarding the National Film Awards 2011.
+The government had constituted a 13-member jury board with an additional secretary of the Ministry of Information as president and the vice-chairman of the Bangladesh Film Censor Board (BFSB) as member secretary for awarding the National Film Awards 2011.

 The jury board recommended for the award after examining eligibility to get the award in different categories by 30 September 2012.

-The first meeting of the jury board was held at BFSB boardroom in the capital Dhaka and Jury board president M Hafizur Rahman presided over the meeting.
+The first meeting of the jury board was held at the BFSB boardroom in the capital, Dhaka, and jury board president M Hafizur Rahman presided over the meeting.